Colette Freedman: Screenwriting

 Freedman is a screenwriter of numerous award-winning independent films.
-Her Sister Cities (2016), based off the play of the same name, starred Jacki Weaver, Stana Katic, Troian Bellisario, Michelle Trachtenberg, and Jess Weixler and also featured Alfred Molina, Amy Smart, and Tom Everett Scott.
+Her Sister Cities (2016), based on the play of the same name, starred Jacki Weaver, Stana Katic, Troian Bellisario, Michelle Trachtenberg, and Jess Weixler and also featured Alfred Molina, Amy Smart, and Tom Everett Scott.
 Kaia Gerber made her film acting debut playing the younger version of Stana Katic.
 It was acquired by Lifetime.

 In an interview with Channel Guide, Weaver said that when she read the screenplay she "immediately wanted to participate in the film."
 And when asked about how she got to know the character she played she replied, "The script is so good that everything about the character is there in the text."

 Freedman's 2017 film, And Then There Was Eve, co-written with Savannah Bloch, won the LA Film Festival's LA Muse Award for Best Fiction Film.
 The film stars Tania Nolan as Alyssa, a woman grappling with the loss of her husband while learning to love someone new.
 Freedman and Bloch (who also directed the film) delayed production to find "the perfect person" to play the lead character, doing a worldwide search and saying they would adapt the script if necessary to fit that person.
 They said that ultimately, it was about finding the right two people–with just the right chemistry and connection–and found both in Nolan and actress Rachel Crowl.

 Freedman's 7,000 Miles (2023) starring Wendie Malick and Juliet Mills, is set in 1977 and follows pilot Jo (Alixzandra Dove) as she returns home to Hawaii to care for her ailing grandmother, Meli, (played by Malick), and begins to suspect that Meli might actually be history's most celebrated aviatrix.
 The film has garnered numerous awards, including Best Feature (Denali Film Festival), Best Feature Narrative (Gig Harbor Film Festival), Spirit of Independence Award (Fort Lauderdale International Film Festival), Audience Award (Vail Film Festival), and the Lifetime Achievement Award (for Wendie Mallick).

 Currently, Freedman is in post-production for her coming of age film, Miles Underwater (co-written with Brooke Purdy) about a thirteen year old who is pathologically afraid of water and must confront the mysteries of his past to save his mother and realize his future.